Clubs in pokie machine fraud probe

 The Serious Fraud Office and the Department of Internal Affairs are in the early stages of investigating Otago and Southland racing clubs and organisations in relation to alleged pokie machine fraud.

-Investigators have been speaking to racing clubs regarding a fledgling multi-agency probe into the alleged manipulation of gaming machine grants.
+The Southland Times has been told investigators have been speaking to racing clubs regarding a fledgling multi-agency probe into the alleged manipulation of gaming machine grants.

 Investigators, one from the Serious Fraud Office and another from the department, met GallopSouth general manager Malcolm Little yesterday.

-Little last night said the organisation was no longer involved with gaming machine grants and GallopSouth was not in any trouble.
+Mr Little last night said the organisation was no longer involved with gaming machine grants and GallopSouth was not in any trouble.

 "They looked to me like they might be in the early stages of finalising evidence with the clubs and obviously with the SFO involved they have come some way down the track."

-Investigators asked GallopSouth for information about any involvement with gaming machine grants but since Little was appointed as general manager grants were no longer part of the portfolio, he said.
+Investigators asked GallopSouth for information about any involvement with gaming machine grants but since Mr Little was appointed as general manager grants were no longer part of the portfolio, he said.

 The investigators appeared to be making their way around racing organisations and clubs in the lower South Island.

-Little said he guessed investigators were putting all their information together to see if there were any cases to answer.
+Mr Little said he guessed investigators were putting all their information together to see if there were any cases to answer.

 Southland Racing Club president Sean Bellew said last night he had not been approached in official capacity by investigators and was confident the club was beyond reproach.